-Please note: online payment is currently only available for zoo applications.
+Please note: online payment is preferred.

 There are a number of documents which must be submitted with all applications (including renewals).
 More information will be provided on the individual animal licences pages.
 Please note that your application will not be accepted without this documentation.

 Please contact us to clarify the licence fee payable if you are uncertain.